Dataset Submodule

 |

-A dictionary representation of this dataset. |
+A JSON-safe dictionary representing this dataset's configuration. |

 Source code in SRToolkit/dataset/sr_dataset.py